 Every garden should have a resident gnome.
 Especially if a friend of yours edited the well-known magazine Garden n Gnome.
-Or was it House & Garden?
+Or was that Garden n Home, Lesley?

-My gnome lives in a hanging pot on the cottage wall and yesterday morning having breakfast I glanced up and spotted him.
+My gnome lives in a ‘hanging’ pot on the cottage wall and yesterday morning having breakfast I glanced up and spotted him.
 Next to him was a packet.
-One of those paper sacks women use to put gifts in.
+One of those paper sacks fancy shops use to put gifts in.
 String handles and a tag you can write happy birthday on.

 Inside was a green box with Mr NWH Humphrey on it.
 And Oakleigh Funeral Home.